younata/coz-e/src/build_log/chapter_4.md

 Chapter 4 starts off fairly simple - you're working entirely with flat shapes that are all internal to the aircraft.
 The only curves are the edges.

-Current status (Late October, 2022): Front Seatback, F-28, instrument panel, and the forward landing gear attach bulkhead are all finished.
+Current status (Early November, 2022): Front Seatback, F-22 F-28, instrument panel, and the landing gear attach bulkheads are all finished.
+Going to work on the firewall after the fuselage sides are completed.

 ## Front Seatback

-Status: Finished! ✅
+Status: Finished! ✅ 2021-10-23

 The front seatback is very simple - cut down a slab of 0.75" thick foam, shape two of the edges to be 45°, and glass it.
 Following the advice of other builders, I used a tablesaw to make those cuts.
 You can see the result below.